-The desert climate of Arizona makes a perfect home for scorpions – so why are they so insistent on intruding on yours?
-It’s all too common to find a scorpion in your shoe, swimming pool, or yard.
+The desert climate of Arizona makes a perfect home for scorpions – so why are they so insistent on intruding yours?
 Protecting your family from a scorpion infestation is necessary, which means you’ll need to know how to keep scorpions away.

 In this blog, we’ll look at the following: